-The Bylaws and Policies of Sawnee EMC provide that the Board of Directors of the Corporation may consider and retire, on a discounted basis, patronage capital to the estates of deceased members.
-These occur at the request of an executor of a deceased member's estate, and are accomplished by a petition from the executor requesting that the retirement occur.
+Sawnee EMC Bylaws and Policies provide that the Corporation’s Board of Directors (Board) may consider and retire, on a discounted basis, patronage capital to the estates of deceased members.
+A request must be submitted requesting that the estate retirement occur.

-This aspect of patronage capital retirement "only" applies to the estates of deceased members of Sawnee EMC.
+This aspect of patronage capital retirement "only" applies to the estates of deceased Sawnee EMC members.

 How to make a claim?

-Executors (and administrators) of an estate of a deceased Sawnee EMC member may voluntarily petition the Board of Directors of the Corporation to settle (close out) that member’s patronage capital account early instead of waiting on a Board approved general retirement to occur.
-Executors are not required to take this action, and the decision to petition the Corporation for this type of refund is solely at the discretion of the executor of the former member’s estate.
+A petition may be made by the estate of a deceased Sawnee EMC member by requesting in writing that the Board settle (close out) that member’s patronage capital account early, instead of waiting for a Board approved general retirement to occur.
+The Estate is not required to take this action, and the decision to petition the Corporation for this type of refund is solely at the discretion of the former member’s estate.

 How do I apply?

-Listed below is a hyperlink to the petition form to be completed and submitted to the staff of Sawnee EMC for a deceased member's patronage capital refund.
-Upon receipt of the necessary documents, SEMC’s Board of Directors will consider the request for an early retirement, on a discounted basis, of a deceased former member’s patronage capital account.
+Listed below is a hyperlink to the petition form, which must be completed and submitted to Sawnee EMC for a deceased member's patronage capital refund.
+Upon receipt of the necessary documents, Sawnee’s Board will consider the request for early retirement, on a discounted basis, of a deceased former member’s patronage capital account.
 SEMC Policy 303, Retirement of Capital Credits to Estates of Deceased Members on a Discounted Basis, shown below, provides additional information about this process.